vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ## Narrative Design

-The core narrative of the game is that the player controls Koble to explore the isolated worlds of Isolasia, which was once a thriving continent, but due to a cataclysmic natural disaster in the past, is left on the brink of destruction.
+The core narrative of the game is that the player controls Koble to explore the isolated worlds of Isolasia, which was once a thriving continent, but due to a cataclysmic natural disaster in the past, is left on the brink of destruction and the only way that the player can proceed is by collecting enough *Power Gems* to unlock the portal to the next world.
 The exposition done at the beginning of the game allows the player to get a general idea of what Isolasia is like.

 We also had each level design be as unique and distinct as possible to further illustrate that these worlds have been isolated for a long period of time, allowing the player to further interpret the story behind the design of each level in their own ways.